quicwg/base-drafts/draft-ietf-quic-http.md

 If a stream is canceled after receiving a complete response, the client MAY ignore the cancellation and use the response.
 However, if a stream is cancelled after receiving a partial response, the response SHOULD NOT be used.
-Only idempotent actions (such as GET, PUT, or DELETE) can be safely retried; a client SHOULD NOT automatically retry a request with a non-idempotent method unless it has some means to know that the request semantics are actually idempotent, regardless of the method, or some means to detect that the original request was never applied.
+Only idempotent actions such as GET, PUT, or DELETE can be safely retried; a client SHOULD NOT automatically retry a request with a non-idempotent method unless it has some means to know that the request semantics are idempotent independent of the method or some means to detect that the original request was never applied.
 See Section 8.2.2 of {{!SEMANTICS}} for more details.

 ### Malformed Requests and Responses {#malformed}